Buyer Agency Agreement: Definition And Explanation

 Here’s the difference.

-- Exclusive buyer agency agreement: An exclusive arrangement means you’re solely represented by one real estate agent and not allowed to hire other buyers agents during the home-buying process.
+An exclusive arrangement means you’re solely represented by one real estate agent and not allowed to hire different agents during the home buying process.
 This is the most common form of a buyer agency agreement contract.

 What Are The Terms Of A Buyer Agency Agreement Form?